p2pu/writing-for-change/module3/_posts/2000-01-01-questions.markdown

 We've asked them to hone in on *how* they decided what their artifact / intervention should be.
 How did they choose their medium or platform?

 They contributed essays specifically for this course, so we are very thankful :)

+This week you'll be selecting your artifact, and creating a proposal for that artifact that you'll work towards during the rest of the course.